- Wilmington City Council, North Carolina

 5) Better balance between environmental protection and the rapid, unchecked growth we currently see.

-The Preservation of Wilmington, North Carolina's Urban Forest petition to Alliance for Cape Fear Trees was written by Sherry O'Daniell and is in the category Environment at GoPetition.
+The Preservation of Wilmington, North Carolina's Urban Forest petition to Wilmington City Council, North Carolina was written by Sherry O'Daniell and is in the category Environment at GoPetition.